 Blessed with breathtaking natural wonders, abundant wildlife, and friendly people, these two countries are known for their cultural diversity and are acknowledged as some of the safest countries in the world to visit.
 You will discover two nations proud of their heritage, their wildlife, and their history.

-Not only is East Africa the quintessential safari destination, with images of the award-winning movie “Out of Africa” coming to mind, but it is also home to two UNESCO World Heritage sites and the awe-inspiring natural wonder of the world known as the Great Migration.
-East Africa offers wide-open spaces, opulent safari lodges, open-air dining and incredible game drives.
+East Africa is the epitome of a safari adventure, evoking images of the iconic movie “Out of Africa.”
+Moreover, it is a region that boasts two UNESCO World Heritage sites and the mesmerizing natural wonder of the Great Migration.
+East Africa beckons with its vast expanses, luxurious safari lodges, al fresco dining, and unforgettable game drives.

-Nearly three million years old, the ancient caldera called Ngorongoro Crater is one of the most awe-inspiring wildlife havens in the world, and is considered as “Africa’s Garden of Eden”.
+Nestled in Tanzania, the Ngorongoro Crater is a natural wonder that has stood the test of time for nearly three million years.
+This ancient caldera is home to some of the world’s most stunning wildlife, including elephants, lions, and rhinos.
+With breathtaking scenery and incredible wildlife sightings, it is no wonder that Ngorongoro Crater is considered one of the most awe-inspiring wildlife havens on the planet.
 No matter which way you look, your gaze will be filled with zebra, buffalo, plains game, to name just a few and the predators that feed on them.
 This is a safari destination like no other.
-Not only is Ngorongoro Crater the perfect place to view the Big 5, but it is also a birders paradise with over 500 bird species seeking refuge within the caldera.
+Not only is Ngorongoro Crater the perfect place to view the Big 5, but it is also a birder’s paradise with over 500 bird species seeking refuge within the caldera.

 No matter which direction, your gaze will be filled with wildlife